StanfordPL/stoke/README.md

 ### How does the assembler work (and how do I debug it?)
 There is a good explanation [in the issue tracker](https://github.com/StanfordPL/stoke/issues/791#issuecomment-169783865).
 We also have a [script to compare how gcc and the x64asm assembler assemble an instruction](https://github.com/StanfordPL/stoke/issues/803).

+### How can I run STOKE in gdb?
+STOKEs sandbox catches SIGFPEs, and thus running STOKEs search in the sandbox causes gdb to pause very often.
+To not have it stop for SIGFPEs (they are almost never a problem for STOKE), run this inside gdb:

+    handle SIGFPE nostop noprint

+You can enable this by default by running the following command:

+    echo "handle SIGFPE nostop noprint" > .gdbinit